contagon/handbook/handbook/38-church-policies-and-guidelines.md

 When legal help is needed for Church matters, Church leaders should contact Church legal counsel.
 In the United States and Canada, stake presidents should contact the Office of General Counsel at Church headquarters (1-801-240-6301 or 1-800-453-3860).
 Outside the United States and Canada, stake presidents should contact the area office to obtain local legal counsel.

-#### 38.8.26.1 Testimony in Legal Proceedings
+#### 38.8.26.1 Testimony or Documents in Legal Proceedings

-Church leaders should not involve themselves in civil or criminal cases regarding members over whom they preside without first consulting with Church legal counsel.
-Church leaders should confer with Church legal counsel if subpoenaed, if asked to communicate with lawyers or civil authorities about legal proceedings, or if considering testifying in a legal proceeding.
+Church leaders should not involve themselves in civil or criminal cases for members in their units, quorums, or organizations without first consulting with Church legal counsel.
+This same policy applies to corresponding with lawyers or court personnel, including through email.

+Leaders should confer with Church legal counsel if, in their Church capacities, they:

+* Believe they should testify or communicate in a legal matter.
+* Are being required by legal process to testify or communicate in a legal matter.
+* Are ordered to provide evidence.
+* Are asked to provide documents or information voluntarily.
+* Are asked to communicate with lawyers or civil authorities about legal proceedings, including sentencing or parole hearings.

+However well intentioned, Church leaders sharing information in legal proceedings can be misinterpreted and damaging.
+Such sharing can be especially harmful to victims and their families.
+Following the Church’s policy also helps keep the Church from being wrongly implicated in legal matters.

-Church leaders are not authorized to testify on behalf of the Church in any legal proceeding without prior approval from the Office of General Counsel.
-Church leaders should not suggest or imply that any testimony they provide in a legal proceeding represents the position of the Church.
+Church leaders may not testify on behalf of the Church in any legal proceeding without prior approval from the Office of General Counsel.
+This policy also applies to sentencing and parole hearings.
+Church leaders may not provide written evidence in their leadership capacity without this approval.

+Leaders should not suggest or imply that their testimony in a legal proceeding represents the position of the Church.

-Church leaders should not try to influence the testimony of a witness in any legal proceeding.
+Leaders should not influence the testimony of a witness in any legal proceeding.

+Contact information for Church legal counsel is provided in [38.8.26](38-church-policies-and-guidelines.md#38826-legal-counsel-for-church-matters).
+Outside of the United States and Canada, leaders should contact their area legal counsel.

 ### 38.8.27 Mail from Church Headquarters